pac-dan/pawsitive_training/README.md

 ![Checkout]()

 - The Checkout page is divided into three main sections:
-    - A form for entering the user's delivery details, which includes a checkbox to save data for future purchases.
-    - A Stripe Payment element for secure payment entry.
+    - A Stripe Payment element for secure payment entry and delivery details.

-    - A concise summary of the basket contents, including product names, quantities, and total costs, along with delivery and grand totals.
-- Two buttons allow the user to either:
-    - Return to the View Basket page.
-    - Cancel the purchase (redirecting back to the Product Display page).
+    - Pay Now Button

 </details>